 The first thing you can do in preventing child abuse is to educate yourself in prevention.
 There are many programs offered throughout child abuse prevention, ranging from childhood screening to life skills training to family support services.
 (2)

-Support programs for new parents are prenatal support programs where support is offered during the period of a newborn baby.
-A myriad of services are offered, including nurse visitation, in-home parenting and education, and social worker intervention if need be.
+Support programs for new parents are available, including nurse visitation, in-home parenting education, and social worker intervention.
 Social networks are also offered to help new parents connect with others instead of feeling isolated.

 Treatment programs for abused children include therapeutic day school programs, hospital programs, residential programs, and home and clinic setting treatment.
 These programs are designed to help minimize the long-term effects of abuse.